-In the first year of their training students will engage with the fundamentals of movement and will learn a precise and articulate physical vocabulary that will lead to a full and The Lir Bachelor in Acting (Hons) 38 expressive use of the body.
+In the first year of their training students will engage with the fundamentals of movement and will learn a precise and articulate physical vocabulary that will lead to a full and expressive use of the body.

-- Develop understanding and better practice of the body that is fully expressive - Establish a somatic and anatomical experience of the body - Build strength, stamina, release, focus, freedom and flexibility - Develop spatial awareness and understand the relationship of bodies in space - Improve awareness of breath, alignment, posture and grounding - Unmask habitual movement tendencies that may impede full physical expressivity - Realise the importance of placement of the breath and the emotional expression of breath - Observe and analyse movement which has implicit emotional meaning - Create sequences of consecutive movements to build a personal professional warmup - Investigate qualities of movement through the principles of Laban Movement Analysis - Transition from abstract free movement to precise gestural work - Improvise movement from a range of stimuli utilising the imagination - Transform with freedom, finesse, variety and precision between movement qualities - Foster a seamless connection between mind and body, imagination and action - Embody emotional quality, gestural language, social conventions and musculature of text - Connect body work to all the other strands of the course will be taught to the whole group each term.
+- Develop understanding and better practice of the body that is fully expressive - Establish a somatic and anatomical experience of the body - Build strength, stamina, release, focus, freedom and flexibility - Develop spatial awareness and understand the relationship of bodies in space - Improve awareness of breath, alignment, posture and grounding - Unmask habitual movement tendencies that may impede full physical expressivity - Realise the importance of placement of the breath and the emotional expression of breath - · Observe and analyse movement which has implicit emotional meaning - Create sequences of consecutive movements to build a personal professional warm- up - Investigate qualities of movement through the principles of Laban Movement Analysis

+- Transition from abstract free movement to precise gestural work - Improvise movement from a range of stimuli utilising the imagination - Transform with freedom, finesse, variety and precision between movement qualities - Foster a seamless connection between mind and body, imagination and action - Embody emotional quality, gestural language, social conventions and musculature of text - Connect body work to all the other strands of the course

+Movement combines practical class work and tutorials.
+Three one and a half hour classes will be taught to the whole group each term.
 Physical and imaginative exercises will be used.
 Students will work within a peer support system.
 Journals will be kept to track the embodiment process and critical reflection.
 Research will be undertaken outside class.